AboutWho We Are

 Data enables us to more objectively understand our community.
 Using data, we can have informed conversations about the current state of our community, how to best deliver resources, and create the deepest impact.

 Bob is a classically trained vocalist, and has performed on multiple occasions with the Detroit Symphony Orchestra.

-Jeff has two retired racing Grey Hounds.
+Jeff has adopted several retired racing Grey Hounds.

 Laura loves the outdoors and leads guided backpacking trips.

 Meghin shares her name with an antique shop in London.

 Stephanie has taken Polish dance classes since she was 4 years old and lived in Poland for 1.5 years.

 Erica spent one year knitting obsessively, including a dress that took six months.